ConnectedMachineIOX/IOX-nodered-instructions/README.md

 # node-red-on-iox-for-plc-s
-Prequesites:
+Prequesites:&nbsp;
--Cisco Router with IOS
+-Cisco Router with IOS&nbsp;
--USB to console port
+-USB to console port&nbsp;
--Windows Computer capable of running docker desktop
+-Windows Computer capable of running docker desktop&nbsp;
 ## 0. Configure and Install Local manager on Cisco Router
 ### The router that we are going to use is the IR829 instructions for IOx on IR829
 #### 0. Creating a console connection for Router: